bhk/scam/reference.md

 For documentation, refer to the corresponding `.scm` files in the SCAM project.
 (Look for `&public` functions.)

+## Compilation

+When SCAM encounters a `require` directive, the specified `MODULE` refers to a source file, minus its `.scm` extension, or to a standard module.
+First, it is interpreted as a path to a source file.
+If it does not begin with `/`, it is treated as relative to the directory containing the file being compiled, or in interactive mode, the current directory.
+If that lookup fails, directories listed in the `SCAM_LIBPATH` environment variable (colon-delimited) are tried, in order, as base directories to perform the lookup.
+Finally, if no source file is found and if the name matches a standard builtin module (supplied by the compiler), then the builtin module will be used.
+If `MODULE` begins with `'` this will prevent source file matches and select a builtin module explicitly.

+### Building and Testing

+When `MODULE` identifies a source file, that source file will be compiled to determine its exports before compilation can continue.
+In turn, modules required by `MODULE` will also have to be compiled in order to build `MODULE`, and so on.

+When a module source file is accompanied by a qualification test -- a module named `MODULE-q.scm` -- then the test will be compiled and run before the tested module is used in other requiring modules.

+SCAM will re-build object files (compilation results) and re-run tests only when necessary.
+Subsequent invocations of `scam -o EXE SRC` or `scam -x SRC` will re-build only the source files that have changed, plus any source files that depend on them.

+SCAM stores compilation results in an "output directory" which is determined by how SCAM is invoked:

+  - `scam -o EXE SRC` will set the output directory to `(dir EXE)`.
+  - The option `--out-dir=DIR` will override the output directory.
+  - Otherwise, the output directory defaults to `".scam/"`.

 ## Command Line Syntax